inkVerb/Guru/Android/adb-fastboot.md

 - Sony: [https://developer.sonymobile.com/unlockbootloader/unlock-yourboot-loader/]
 - Samsung: (Some say it's easy.) [https://www.youtube.com/watch?v=oQ2t-6qyxTY] then `sudo fastboot oem unlock`
 - Google: Much like Samsung. *No keys needed, just use* `sudo fastboot oem unlock` *(One reason people love Google phones!)*
 - ASUS: fat chance.
-If they support unlocking, it may require an .apk.
+If they support unlocking, it may require an .apk and no one probably makes a ROM for them because they rarely support unlocking.
 - iPhone: You even know how to find this web page!?
 Since you learned this much, your phone doesn't use Android.
 No way in Heaven, Earth, or the four chambers of Tartarus.

 #### Install the right stuff